Alan-Miller/voze/README.md

 - Mid-sentence capitalized words are assumed to be _correctly_ spelled proper nouns regardless of whether they have an exact dictionary match
 - Sentence-starting words are assumed to be _incorrectly_ spelled

+## Final Notes

+- This README has been spell-checked with the Voze Spell Checker
+- Thank you for considering me  :)